 Hon.
 Acting Speaker: Hon.
-Members, our sitting this afternoon is graced by members of Kilifi County Assembly, Committee on Loans who are here on a benchmarking exercise with their counterpart committee.
+Members, our sitting this afternoon is graced by members of Kilifi County Assembly, Committee on Loans who ae here on a bench marking exercise with the counterpart committee.
 Accordingly, I wish to recognize the presence of Hon.
 Mwathethe A. Kandenge MCA and the Chairperson, Hon.
-Valentine Mwabanga MCA and Vice Chairperson, Hon.
+Valentine Mwabanga MCA and vice-chairperson, Hon.
 Alphonce Mwangera MCA, member and Majority Whip, Hon.
 Albert Kiraga MCA, member and Chair Budget Committee, Mr. Rashid Rama Senior Legal Counsel, Mr. Harrison Chizamba the Director HR and Administration, Mr. Cyrus Kahindi Deputy Clerk, Ms. Linda Nyamwera Legal Counsel and Mr. George Kumbatha Hansard Editor.

 Hon.
-Members, the committee is with us on a benchmarking exercise with its counterpart committee on matters relating to county finances.
+Members, the committee is with s on a bench marking exercise with its counterpart committee on matters relating to county finances.
 On behalf of the Nairobi City County Assembly family, I wish to extend a warm welcome to the Hon.
 Members of Kilifi County Assembly Loans Committee.
 May your endeavors benefit the residents of your great county, feel welcome and enjoy your experience in Nairobi.
 Thank you very much.
 Next order.